 This lot only starts running buses one hour before the park opens, so it’s not a great choice for those with Magic Morning access who want to be standing at the Disneyland gates right then.
 Park with Mickey instead.

 These bright blue buses exit out the north side of the sprawling lot and eventually end up on a marginal road on the west side of Harbor Boulevard.
 The trip from this lot can take a little longer as the buses are subject to traffic lights.
 The buses drop you off on the east end of the Esplanade, a very short walk from the bag check area.
 To return, follow the crowds leaving toward the east and look for the “Disney Parking Shuttles” and the Toy Story character names.

 Mark your parking receipt so you can find your car at the end of your Disney day

 The drivers on the morning buses and trams will remind you which lot you parked in and to make a note of it.
 The parking Cast Members can help you find your area if you remember roughly what time you parked.
 Disney runs a whole herd of buses and trams at opening and closing hours to get everyone efficiently in and out of the resort.

 All buses and trams will require you to fold up your stroller.
 Handicap boarding is available at all lots as well.

-*There are a few smaller parking areas, including resort hotel parking, Downtown Disney parking (first two hours free), and the sometimes-used Pumbaa parking lot on the east side of the resort.
+*There are a few smaller parking areas, including resort hotel parking, Downtown Disney parking (validated with some purchases).
+Most area hotels charge for parking, and street parking is highly regulated.
 For more details on how to get to Disneyland and where to park, you can visit the Disneyland website section on driving and parking.